kfjahnke/envutil/README.md

 to specify only the parameters you need.

 This feature is also handy for shell scripts or other scenarios where you want to use envutil as a helper program.
+Please read on to the next section, where I introduce parameterization for cropped image input;
+this can be used for 'single' jobs as well.

 ## --split FORMAT_STRING  create a 'single' facet for all facets in a PTO